MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 Querying the Materialized View *combines* the materialized part with the delta part, providing an up-to-date result of the aggregation query.

 The offline materialization process ingests new records from the *delta* to the materialized table, and replaces existing records.
 The replacement is done by rebuilding extents that hold records to replace.
-Both processes (ingestion and extents rebuild) require available ingestion capacity.
+Both processes (ingestion and [extents rebuild](../extents-overview.md)) require available ingestion capacity.
 Clusters in which the available ingestion capacity is low may not be able to materialize the view frequently enough, which will negatively impact the materialized view performance.
 The bigger the *delta* is, the slower queries will perform.

 If records in the *delta* constantly intersect with all data shards in the *materialized* part, each materialization cycle will require rebuilding the entire *materialized* part, and may not keep up with the pace.
 The ingestion rate will be higher than the materialization rate.
 In that case, the view will become unhealthy and the *delta* will constantly grow.
 Monitor the number of extent rebuilds in each materialization cycle using [metrics](materialized-view-monitoring.md).

+## Materialized views queries

+* Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
+The query combines the materialized part of the view with all records in the source table which haven't been materialized yet.
+For more information, see [How materialized views work](#how-materialized-views-work).
+* Once a view is created, it can be queried like any other table in the database.
+* The view can participate in cross-cluster or cross-database queries.
+* Materialized views are not included in wildcard unions or searches.
+* Syntax for querying the view is the view name, like a table reference.
+* The [materialized_view() function](../../query/materializedviewfunction.md) supports a way of querying the materialized part only of the view, while specifying the max latency the user is willing to tolerate.
+This option is not guaranteed to return the most up-to-date records, but it should always be more performant than querying the entire view.
+This function is useful for scenarios in which you are willing to sacrifice some freshness in favor of performance, for example for telemetry dashboards.

 ## Performance considerations